elan-ev/tobira-auth-callback-service/README.md

 ```

 In production, you may run this project as Systemd service.
-You can find a service file template [here](./scripts/tobira-auth.service).
+The service file template is located [here](./scripts/tobira-auth.service).